onqtam/headjack/docs/why/100_1k_10k_words.md

 Emergent World Order
 Alignment towards the transcendant
 The Download
+The Spire
 The Real/Practical Matter With Things
     This book is literally an infinitely higher bang for your buck, not only because it's more practical/consequential (than left/right thinking), but because it's also free and accessible to all
 The Real Situational Assessment
     no, it doesn't have to be just about scaling compute & energy and to go brrr faster than the other guy The Hardest Problem of Consciousness
-    Real hard problem of consciousness: how to enact/manifest it collectively in depth, scale
+    Real hard problem of consciousness: how to enact/manifest/engineer it collectively in depth, scale
     How to scale it up in every sence of the word - qualitatively, numerically, consequentially, and in aggregate - across space (distance) and time (future generations).
 How to get more people to introspect what it means to exist, to experience higher states and frequencies/depths/capacities of consciousness and to form a collective consciousness of a higher order.
 How to form aligned, introspective and intentional collectives.
 Extending the light of consciousness beyond merely copy-pasting our socio-political & spiritual poverty on Mars.
 The Map That Shapes The Territory